Fourier transforms and iterated function systems: Non-linear self-conformal iterated function systems in

 \begin{theorem} Suppose $\Phi$ is a $C^\omega$ IFS that is $C^\omega$ conjugated to a self-similar IFS and there exists $f_j \in \cA$ that is not a similitude.
 Then the Fourier transform of every non-atomic self-conformal measure $\mu$ associated to $\Phi$ has polynomial Fourier decay. \end{theorem}

 Together with Theorem \ref{thm:generalnonlinearUNI}, Theorem \ref{thm:nonlinearConjugated} implies that Problem \ref{prob:nonlinear} is fully resolved for all $C^\omega$ IFSs.
 Now what about $C^2$ or $C^{1+\alpha}$ IFSs?
-This remains an open problem, and useful in the study e.g. in Fractal Uncertainty Principle for hyperbolic sets arising from Anosov flows (see discussions in \cite{DyatlovZahl}).
+This remains an open problem, and useful in the study e.g. in Fractal Uncertainty Principle for hyperbolic sets arising from Anosov flows (see discussions in the work of Dyatlov and Zahl \cite{DyatlovZahl} from 2016).
 In the $C^2$ category, due to Theorem \ref{thm:generalnonlinearUNI}, one would need to find a way to classify IFSs that do not satisfy UNI:

 \begin{problem} Suppose $\Phi = \{f_j : j \in \cA\}$ is a $C^{2}$ IFS that does not satisfy UNI and one of the maps $f_j$ is not a similitude.
 Does the Fourier transform of every non-atomic self-conformal measure associated to $\Phi$ decay polynomially? \end{problem}